Skip to Content

 4) Slurp pasta at Auntie Pesto’s

-And Auntie Pesto’s in Ganges is the place to go for a fine meal!
+Thankfully, there’s Auntie Pesto’s in Ganges village – the perfect place to go for a fine meal!

 One of the best restaurants in Salt Spring, it features an upgraded glass-walled deck, with a rollout canopy and heat lamps.